midnightntwrk/midnight-architecture/specification/properties.md

 'frontrunning' any of the intents in `t`, preventing a class of relatively acceptable failures.

+*Security Argument.* The general idea here is that a transaction falls into one of three cases:
+1. The merged transaction fails during the execution of the guaranteed phase, in which case `t` either would fail during the guaranteed phase as well, or the transaction has no effect, so `t` itself is still valid.
+2. The merged transaction fails during one of the segments originally in `t`.
+   If it fails due to new additions in the merge, these could be:
+   - Additions to the zswap offer, which get checked during the guaranteed phase (actually falling into case 1.).
+   - Additions fund transfers added to the guaranteed phase.
+These cannot conflict with spends by the honest user, as the adversary cannot spend their funds (Theorem 5), and contract transfers fall under the more general case of a contract call (below).
+   - Additional contract calls.
+If these affect the execution of the intents in `t`, they must be to the same contract as the conflict in `t`.
+     - The adversarial call `A` has a guaranteed section by assumption.
+     - The original call `C` has a fallible section by assumption that it can conflict in the fallible segment.
+     - Therefore, for these to satisfy the causal precedence check, `C` *cannot* have a guaranteed section.
+     - However, if this is the case, `A` can be extracted from the transaction into an earlier transaction.
+3. The merged transaction fails during a segment not originally in `t`.
+In this case, `t` itself has effectively succeeded, as all effects it wanted to execute against the state have been executed.

 ## Causality

 > **Theorem 4 (Causality).** If a transaction includes a contract call from `A`
 > to `B`, then `A` succeeding must imply `B` succeeding.

+*Security Argument.* Note that for a call from `A` to `B` to be considered valid (under the effects check for contract calls), `A` and `B` must be in the same `Intent`, and adds a causal precedence check that `A` precedes `B`.

+> [!CAUTION]
+> I don't think this is actually sufficient. `A` preceding `B` is not the
+> notion we want, rather I believe we want that `B` doesn't exceed the scope of
+> `A`.
+Fix!

 ## Self-determination